zio/zio-metrics-connectors/docs/metrics/metric-reference.md

 The API functions in this document are implemented in the `Metric` object.
 An aspect can be applied to an effect with the `@@` operator.

-Once an application is instrumented with ZMX aspects, it can be configured with a client implementation that is responsible for providing the captured metrics to an appropriate backend.
-Currently, ZMX supports clients for [StatsD](statsd-client.md) and [Prometheus](prometheus-client.md) out of the box.
+Once an application is instrumented with Metric aspects, it can be configured with a client implementation that is responsible for providing the captured metrics to an appropriate backend.
+Currently, ZIO Metrics supports clients for [StatsD](statsd-client.md) and [Prometheus](prometheus-client.md) out of the box.

 ## Counter

-A counter in ZMX is simply a named variable that increases over time.
+A counter is simply a named variable that increases over time.

 ### API